influxdata/influxdata-operator/README.md

 If deploying on Local Workstation  see [local_storage.yaml](deploy/local_storage.yaml).

-Please refer to the Openshift section for the storage on OCP(Openshift Contianer Platform).
+Please refer to the Openshift section for the storage on OCP (Openshift Container Platform).
 There are many types of storage class that OCP supports.

 The storage class created by each file supports resize of the persistent volume.
-Note: Resize is only supperted on Kubernetes 1.11 and higher.
+Note: Resize is only supported on Kubernetes 1.11 and higher.
 [Persistent Volume Resize](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/)

 To create a storage class,
 ```